gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 This pragma is standard in Ada 2005.
 It is available in all earlier versions of Ada as an implementation-defined pragma.

 Note that in addition to the checks defined in the Ada RM, GNAT recogizes a number of implementation-defined check names.
-See description of pragma `Suppress` for full details.
+See the description of pragma `Suppress` for full details.

 Pragma Use_VADS_Size